av-codes-lgtm/Eklavya_Gantry/Firmware/README.md

 # Gantry CNC Motion Control

-This repository contains firmware and test programs for a **3-axis gantry-style CNC machine**, supporting multiple stepper motor drivers (DRV8825 and TMC2208).
+This repository contains firmware and test programs for a **3-axis gantry-style screwing machine**, supporting multiple stepper motor drivers (DRV8825 and TMC2208).
 The codebase is organized into modules for motion control, homing, positioning, and testing.

 ---